-ARTICLE I: Legal Basis and Purpose
+ARTICLE I: Powers, Purpose, and Responsibilities

-ARTICLE II: Board Members
+ARTICLE II: Membership

 |Position Number||Term Expiration /